zeshanziya/grumphp/doc/tasks/phpcs.md

 *Default: null*

 Determines the number of processes that phpcs / phpcbf will use when running.
-Pass a positive integer for multiple processes.
-You can also pass the string 'auto' and it will use the number of cores / vCPUs your machine supports.
+Defaults to a single process.

 ## Framework presets